Report Correlation in APA Style using R: Text & Tables

 Outline

-The outline of this post is to provide you with a comprehensive guide to reporting correlation results in APA style using R. Before diving into the specifics, we will discuss the requirements, including installing several R packages.
-Next, we’ll explore the necessary data and how to report correlation results for Pearson’s correlation (r), Spearman’s Rho, and Kendall’s Tau.
-Furthermore, we will provide templates for each reporting style and explain how to create a correlation matrix in R.
+The outline of this post is to provide you with a comprehensive guide to reporting correlation results in APA style using R. Before how to report according APA, we will discuss the requirements, including installing several R packages.
+Next, we will create synthetic data and look at how to report correlation results for Pearson’s correlation (r), Spearman’s Rho, and Kendall’s Tau.
+Here, we will provide APA templates for each correlation type and explain how to create a correlation matrix in R.

 In the following section, we will guide you through reporting Pearson’s, Spearman’s, and Kendall’s correlation coefficients in APA 7 style using R. We will also show you how to create a correlation table in APA format using the apaTables and rempsyc packages.
 We will also walk you through the four steps to create an APA formatted table in R: loading the packages, creating a correlation matrix, calculating and adding mean and standard deviation, and creating the table itself.
 By the end of the post, you’ll have the tools and knowledge to report your correlation results in APA style confidently.
 Finally, we will compare apaTables and rempsyc for creating APA tables, highlighting some of the pros and cons of each.